jwyuen/dotslash/README.md

 // Code to execute
 executeCommand()

 // Any input validation code you want.
-Should return boolean checkValidInput()
+Should return boolean, or optionally a
+// custom string with the failure message you specify (only in the case of user
+// input failing).
+If validation passes, this should always return true. checkValidInput()

 // The path to a configuration file if you want to use logging and email